 Neighborhood Partnerships, Inc. is a nonprofit corporation exempt from income tax under section 501(c)(3) of the Internal Revenue Code and applicable state law.
-No provision for income taxes is made in the accompanying financial statements, as the Organization has no activities subject to unrelated business income tax.
+Based on tax law changes, the Organization may be subject to unrelated business income tax on certain taxable benefits.
+Any provision for income taxes associated with these changes is estimated to be immaterial.
+The Organization has no other activities subject to unrelated business income tax.
 The Organization is not a private foundation.

-The Organization follows the provisions of FASB ASC Topic Accounting for Uncertainty in Income Taxes.
+The Organization follows the provisions of FASB ASC Topic 740 Accounting for Uncertainty in Income Taxes.
 Management has evaluated the Organization's tax positions and concluded that there are no uncertain tax positions that require adjustment to the financial statements to comply with provisions of this Topic.